telerik/maui-docs/controls/datagrid/populating-with-data/dynamic-data.md

 </PropertyGroup>
 ```

-> When the bound object is recognized as `IDynamicMetaObjectProvider` type, the DataGrid control uses separate logic that operates with dynamic types.
+For more information about these limitations and the suggested solution, see Microsoft's <a href = "https://learn.microsoft.com/en-us/dotnet/maui/macios/interpreter?view=net-maui-8.0&source=recommendations" target="_blank">Mono interpreter on iOS and Mac Catalyst</a> article.

-## Binding to Dynamic Object
+## Binding to DynamicObject

-The following example shows how to implement `DynamicObject` with dynamic (`DLR`) and static (`CLR`) fields, and data bind it to `RadDataGrid`.
-The standard `CLR` properties registered in the dynamic type need to be exposed through the `DLR API`.
+The following example shows how to implement a `DynamicObject` class with Dynamic Language Runtime (DLR) and Common Language Runtime (CLR) fields and bind it to the DataGrid.
+The standard CLR properties registered in the dynamic type must be exposed through the DLR API.

-**1.** The following model shows a class that derives from `DynamicObject` and containing one `CLR` property called `Id`.
+The model shows a class that derives from `DynamicObject` and contains a CLR property called `Id`.
 When the DataGrid auto-generates its columns, the `TryGetMember` method of the `DynamicObject` class will be used to fetch the values for each column.
+You must also implement a specific logic in the method to allow `RadDataGrid` to work with both CLR and DLR data.

-This said, you will need to implement some logic in the method in order to allow `RadDataGrid` to work with the data - both `CLR` (`Common Language Runtime`) and `DLR` (`Dynamic Language Runtime`).
+**1.** Add the model for the DataGrid:

 <snippet id='datagrid-dynamicobject-model' />